As a blogger, finding the right words can make all the difference.

 There’s a saying, “a confused mind won’t buy.”
 The same holds true for your website.
 A cluttered design causes confusion and overwhelm.

-If you’re not converting enough buyers or selling your latest product, look to your website design.
+Look to your website design if you’re not converting enough buyers or selling your latest product.
 What surrounds your call to action?
 Are there bright buttons, confusing ads, too much text, all amidst a messy design?

 If you want to improve credibility and build relationships with your readers, take the time to spruce up your site.